dingmaotu/gsql_client/README.md

 ## Installation

 Copy gsql_client folder to your project.
-I have not write setup.py scripts and put this on PyPI.
-But I am going to.
+I have not write setup.py scripts and put this on PyPI, but I am going to.

 ## Usage